kristof-mattei/kristof-mattei/README.md

 One example is [Hyper-Unix-Socket](https://github.com/kristof-mattei/hyper-unix-socket), a small extension for Hyper to allow it to connect to Unix sockets (e.g. when wanting to communicate to Docker over `/var/run/docker.sock` with Rust).

-I also maintain an updated fork of [manorom/reverse-proxy-service's](https://github.com/manorom/reverse-proxy-service) as [Axum-Proxy](https://github.com/kristof-mattei/axum-proxy) to allow you to proxy requests coming to your Tower application.
+I also maintain an updated fork of [manorom's reverse-proxy-service](https://github.com/manorom/reverse-proxy-service) as [Axum-Proxy](https://github.com/kristof-mattei/axum-proxy) to allow you to proxy requests coming to your Tower application.

 Next to that, I rewrote some software in Rust: